silversword05/Auto_Feedback_Linux/README.md

 The automatic feedback system in python linux

 # For Python users
-If you are using python instead of python3, change correspondingly in the install.sh file Make pip instead of pip3 and python instead of python3
+If you are using python instead of python3, change correspondingly in the install.sh file.
+Make pip instead of pip3 and python instead of python3

 Then open a terminal in that folder and write